What you need to know to choose the non-toxic mattress that’s right for you.

 (*affiliate links ahead)

 Here are a few mattress brands that stand up to my green & healthy scrutiny.
-I’ve personally tried Naturepedic and Savvy Rest and I’ve heard good reviews about the rest.
+I’ve personally tried Naturepedic and Zen Haven and I’ve heard good reviews about the rest.

 For detailed information, additional brands and a handy buying chart, check out my post about Non-Toxic Mattress Brands.